fmresearchnovak/stigma/README.md

 # Utilities and Auxiliary Programs

-* `stigma/count_pools.sh` - Bash command line utility for counting the references to strings, types, fields, and methods.
+* `count_pools.sh` - Bash command line utility for counting the references to strings, types, fields, and methods.
 Requires the installation of [the smali command line tool](https://github.com/JesusFreke/smali/).

-* `stigma/valid_smali_instructions.txt` and `stigma/ValidSmaliInstrunctions.py` comprehensive collection of all valid smali opcode names.
+* `valid_smali_instructions.txt` and `ValidSmaliInstrunctions.py` comprehensive collection of all valid smali opcode names.

-* `stigma/app_check_eval.py` utility that searches for small collection of likely source function calls.
+* `app_check_eval.py` utility that searches for small collection of likely source function calls.
 Takes a path to a folder (containing APKs) as input.
 [](https://github.com/fmresearchnovak/stigma.git)

+* Several others in auxiliary/